 Welcome to the Annunciation.
 For those unfamiliar with Tim and the band, Teen Jesus refers to Tim’s best friend, Jace Conning., but is a different take on the legend of the fictional Miami teen rock band, False Gods.

-Tim surfs off into the sunset at Malibu’s Zuma Beach after Tim dies in the North Pacific winter swell.
-Spending time as a guardian angel is better than just being dead, but it always embarrasses Jace that Tim’s deluded projections of his 15-year-old self is so sex-crazed and such a complete pervert.
+Tim surfs off into the sunset at Malibu’s Zuma Beach after his surfing accident in the North Pacific winter swell.
+Jace’s time as a guardian angel is better than just being dead, but it always embarrasses Jace that Tim’s deluded projections of his 15-year-old self is so sex-crazed and such a complete pervert.
 Blame Tim’s pornographic mind for those adventures.
-Contact the #MeToo movement to report all their victims.
+Contact the #MeToo movement to report all the victims.